ShahiTukda/CTF-Writeups/Basics/Talking to Web/Redirects/README.md

-In this level the goal was straightforward on paper: build a web server that redirects an incoming request to another server.
-For some reason x86-64 assembly is genuinely the language I feel most comfortable building a web server in at this point, so that's what I used — the same socket/bind/listen/accept skeleton from my earlier web server project, this time just writing a redirect response instead of serving content.
+In this level the goal was straightforward on paper.
+Build a web server that redirects an incoming request to another server.
+For some reason x86-64 assembly is genuinely the language I feel most comfortable building a web server in at this point, so that's what I used, the same socket/bind/listen/accept skeleton from my earlier web server project, this time just writing a redirect response instead of serving content.